Table of Contents

 A TDS meter is used as a water testing method as it is cheap and easy to do.
 I bought a TDS tester to try out for less than €20 in Malta and it was really easy to use, just place the probe end in water and bingo you have a TDS number.

 The issue is that TDS is very limited in terms of what it is measuring.
-Sure, it has it's uses but it is just one measure of one factor in water quality so it is really failing to give you a complete picture of water quality in Malta.
+Sure, it has it's uses as a guide to water taste and the level of healthy minerals in water so it is really failing to give you a complete picture of water quality in Malta.

 On the other hand a full detailed analysis of water quality was at least €1,000 when we had our independent test results completed for Malta water filtration with TAPP Water.